techidaily/site-games-able/source/_posts/elevate-your-game-critique-skills-a-guide-to-steam-reviews.md

 ## Step 1: Log Into Steam and Find the Game in Your Library

  Before you can review a game on Steam, you must first own the game.
-You can buy games by logging in through[Steam’s website](https://store.steampowered.com/) or[installing Steam on your computer](https://www.makeuseof.com/what-is-steam-how-to-install/) and launching the desktop app.
+You can buy games by logging in through [Steam’s website](https://store.steampowered.com/) or [installing Steam on your computer](https://www.makeuseof.com/what-is-steam-how-to-install/) and launching the desktop app.

 Here’s what to do: